chamikaCN/RPAL-interpreter/README.md

 An interpreter developed for the RPAL language.
 This Project was implemented using java (1.8) on Windows OS.
 It has a class-based structure and the algorithm can be categorized into four parts.

+### User Guide
+The compiled executable jar file of the interpreter can be downloaded from [this link](https://drive.google.com/file/d/1pictHnjrnRrE_WoFkVsmcRoOzAQChMyG/view?usp=sharing).
+It can be run with
+`java -jar myrpal.jar <input filename>`.
+Input files should have the Abstract Syntax Tree in [this format](https://drive.google.com/file/d/1HyYsgZSzesI4MevqeHNRYiyYw_283Cu3/view?usp=sharing).

 ## Structure

 #### Reading the input from given text file